badhanamitroy/badhanamitroy/README.md

 ## Professional Summary

-Computer Science & Engineering graduate from Port City International University with a strong foundation in full-stack development and software engineering principles.
+Undergrad Student of Computer Science & Engineering from Port City International University with a medium foundation in full-stack development and software engineering principles.
 Experienced in building scalable web applications using modern technologies.
 Passionate about leveraging technology to create impactful solutions within the Bangladeshi tech ecosystem.

 ---